 Q: What is the status of women going out in masatooraat jamaat and girls attending girls’ madrasahs?

-Apart from the general laws of Shariah which relate to both men and women, there are laws and injunctions that are exclusive to men as there are laws and injunctions that are exclusive to women.
-These laws and injunctions have been prescribed by Shariah subject to the temperament and nature of both males and females respectively.
+Apart from the general laws of Shariah which relate to both men and women, there are certain laws and injunctions that are exclusive to men, as well as certain laws and injunctions that are exclusive to women.
+In prescribing these laws and injunctions, Shariah has taken into consideration the temperament and nature of both males and females respectively.

-As far as men are concerned, they are charged with the responsibility of earning and supporting their families, fulfilling their needs and affording them security and protection.
+As far as men are concerned, they are charged with the responsibility of earning and supporting their families, fulfilling their needs and providing them with security and protection.
 Hence, they are required to venture out of their homes and earn a livelihood.

 Allah Ta’ala states in the Holy Qur’aan: